kaitlynduong21/MKS21X-FinalProject/README.md

 1/05: We decided that it is better to use char[][] rather than use the Square class, so we have scraped the idea of Squares.
 Kaitlyn completed toStrings, getKey, and myBoard methods.
 She has also created a second constructor that will take in a seed, so that you can recreate the board you want.
 Sabrina included lanterna methods into the Sudoku.java and tried to incoporate it in the code.

 1/06: Kaitlyn used the Sudoku board as the background in the TerminalDemo.java and was able to move the cursor to enter in numbers in the Sudoku grid.
 Sabrina added a save method to add the saved board into a text file.

+1/07: We are working on the save method in the main function.
+Currently if you select the character 's', the original puzzle will be saved in a text file, however we are trying to figure out how we can save the changes made to the puzzle.
+We have been able to clear the board by selecting the character 'c', but we want to add a step after you select c asking if you are sure you want to restart because we don't want someone accidently selecting c having all their progress deleted.